Painted in Light. Rooted in Intention.

 filler@godaddy.com

-Bleu holds a Bachelor of Science in Human Health and Performance with a minor in Psychology from the University of Tennessee at Chattanooga.
+Bleu holds a Bachelor of Science in Human Health and Performance, with a minor in Psychology, from the University of Tennessee at Chattanooga.
 His background in human movement and psychology informs his understanding of posture, tension, and the subtle language of the body.

 I explore vulnerability, identity, and the tension between authority and surrender.

 My work is rooted in dramatic light and shadow, drawing from classical influence while speaking in a contemporary emotional language.
 The figures I paint exist in a state of contained intensity.
-They hold something.
-They do not release it easily.

 I am drawn to the moment before transformation.
 The breath before collapse.
-The pause before decision.

 Nature functions as both witness and structure within my compositions.
 Birds, florals, butterflies, and moths anchor the figure within cycles that extend beyond the individual, suggesting continuity rather than isolation.